CyrusYip/cyrusyip-blog/content/en/posts/2024-09-08-css-bem-guide.md

 ## SCSS Demo

 I strongly recommend SCSS because you can use the parent selector `&` to group together all styles of both a block and its elements.
-This structure clearly reflects the hierarchical relationship between them..
+This structure clearly reflects the hierarchical relationship between them.

 ```scss
 .menu {